 Study: Yoga Kicks Eating Disorders, Body Obsession in Teens

-in News, Yoga Heroes
+in YD News, Yoga Heroes

 empty-plateThese days you don’t have to dig too deep to find news about how yoga has positively benefited yet another group of individuals, whether they be high school jocks, yuppies, troops in Iraq, cancer survivors, or addiction recoverees.
 We’ve been a bit snippy snap with the news crew over at TIME mag, (they had it coming!) but for once we can feel so much better about appreciating the mass media coverage.
 Well TIME have redeemed themselves with this great article highlighting a recent study that found yoga to be a bonafide weapon in the battle against eating disorders.